Peugeot armoured car: Design

-The Peugeot armoured car was built in two main versions, the Peugeot AM ("automitrailleuse") was armed with an 8 mm Hotchkiss Model 1914 machine gun, and the Peugeot AC ("autocannon") armed with a 37 mm Puteaux SA 18 breach loading cannon.
+The Peugeot armoured car was built in two main versions, the Peugeot AM ("automitrailleuse") was armed with an 8 mm Hotchkiss Model 1914 machine gun, and the Peugeot AC ("autocannon") armed with a 37 mm Puteaux SA 18 breech-loading cannon.
 The two armaments were interchangeable and were mounted on a pivot mount fitted with a curved gun shield.

 The main production models of the Peugeot armoured car were built on the Peugeot 18 CV ("cheval-vapeur" or horsepower) type 146 or type 148 chassis.
-The Peugeot armoured car had a front mounted engine, driver in the middle and open topped fighting compartment at the rear.
+The Peugeot armoured car had a front mounted engine, driver in the middle and an open-topped fighting compartment at the rear.
 To support the additional weight of the armour and armament, the chassis and suspension were strengthened and double wheels were used on the rear.
-The driver’s position was protected by well sloped armour, the engine was armoured with steel shutters protecting the radiator.
+The driver's position was protected by well sloped armour, the engine was armoured with steel shutters protecting the radiator.